Code-Institute-Submissions/the-shamans-cat/README.md

 - #### About Me

-    * Hero Image with Jumbatron text and CTA – To get attention and keep a consistent feel across all the website pages.
+    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

     * section My personal journey – how I got here.
 Background to capture interest and build credibility.

-    * section My training – including links to The Four Winds websites. (insert quote My formal training has been with The Four Winds Society, “the Harvard of neo-shamanism” (Harper’s Bazaar, January, 2011) to demonstrates my credibility.
+    * section My training – including links to The Four Winds websites. (insert quote My formal training has been with The Four Winds Society, “the Harvard of neo-shamanism” (Harper’s Bazaar, January 2011) to demonstrates my credibility.

     * Testimonials 4 items which change from single column (mobile) double column (tablet) and 4 column (desktop).
 Demonstrates my credibility.